 The Bruker CounterTop XRF (CTX) is an ideal design for extended measurements making it a great fit for those wanting to screen large volumes of soil samples, drill pulps and grade control samples quickly and efficiently.
-This can be a huge cost saving as it offers instant results, cutting out the standard waiting time for laboratory testing.
+Additionally, this can be a huge cost saving as it offers instant results, cutting out the standard waiting time for laboratory testing.
 The portability of the unit at less than 7 kilograms, being battery operated and with a small footprint of 14 centimetres means that analysis can happen anywhere you require.
 It can be secured in its pelican case or placed inside an optional protective backpack for travel.

 The dual safety interlocking system makes this portable XRF the most suitable for those with strict open beam portable XRF regulations.
-The safety system makes is it ideal for users wanting to analyse for longer periods day in day out.
+The safety system is ideal for users wanting to analyse for longer periods day in day out.
 As the lid must be closed for analysis, samples are ideally prepared in a cup or bag.

-The Bruker CTX offers a large array of calibrations.
+Furthermore, the Bruker CTX offers a large array of calibrations.
 These calibrations are designed to enhance results for the targeted material and elements, for example MARPOL.
 If you have a more niche or challenging application, Portable Spectral Services offer custom calibrations.

 - Dual safety interlocking system for additional safety